liquidctl/liquidctl/docs/developer/style-guide.md

 When adding new dependencies, their benefit must be carefully weighted.
 Additionally, the new dependency should:

-- Have a small number of transitive dependencies;
+- have a small number of transitive dependencies;
-- Support Linux:
+- support Linux:
     * be available on ArchLinux;
     * be available on Fedora;
     * be available on Debian;
     * be expected to be packaged in other distributions;
-- Support Windows:
+- support Windows:
     * be easily installed (by being pure Python or have binary wheels);
-- Support Mac OS;
+- support Mac OS;
-- Be compatible for use in a GPL v3 program (including being distributed under the GPL in the case of the Windows executable).
+- be compatible for use in a GPL v3 program (including being distributed under the GPL in the case of the Windows executable).